gty111/SYSU-ARCH-dark/docs/LAB4.md

 ---

 {: .outline}
-> At this part, you will learn to implement a cache replacement policy
+> At this part, you will learn to implement a cache replacement policy in GEM5

 ## NMRU